Munirudeen Muse: Background

 Munirudeen Adekunle Muse was born on 17 May 1939 in Olowogbowo, Central Lagos.
 He attended Methodist Boy’s High School, Lagos.
 He joined the Nigerian Ports Authority in 1961 as a clerk, and was appointed to progressively more senior positions over the next twenty years.
 From 1980 to 1984, he was the Nigerian Ports Authority’s Representative to London.
 In 1990, he was appointed Traffic Manager of Ro-Ro (roll-on / roll-off) operations, holding this post until 1993 when he was made Ports Manager, Lily Pond Container Terminal, Apapa.

 He is an Associate of the Chartered Institute of Transport, London and an Associate of the Institute of Traffic Administration, London.

 In 1998 he joined the Alliance for Democracy (AD), and was elected Executive Chairman of Apapa Local Government Area (LGA) from 1999 until 2002.

 In 2000, he attended the Mayor's Summit in Berlin, a gathering of mayors of major cities around the world.

 In 2002 he was appointed Executive Secretary of the Apapa LGA.
-In February 2004 he ran again for office and was again elected Executive Chairman of the Apapa LGA.
+In February 2004 he ran again for office and was re-elected Executive Chairman of the Apapa LGA.